Samsung/Achievement-based-MTL/README.md

 This is the official implementation of ICCV'23 paper **Achievement-based Training Progress Balancing for Multi-Task Learning** by Hayoung Yun and Hanjoo Cho [[Paper]](https://openaccess.thecvf.com/content/ICCV2023/papers/Yun_Achievement-Based_Training_Progress_Balancing_for_Multi-Task_Learning_ICCV_2023_paper.pdf)[[Video]](https://github.com/Samsung/Achievement-based-MTL/assets/24874629/a0f8d899-0185-426d-be18-5affe3fc8391)[[Poster]](https://github.com/Samsung/Achievement-based-MTL/files/12775627/hanjoo_cho_achievement-based_training_progress_balancing_for_multi-task_learning_iccv_2023.pdf)

-In this paper, we address two major challenges of multi-task learning (1) the high cost of annotating labels for all tasks (2) Balancing training progress of various tasks with different nature.
+In this paper, we address two major challenges of multi-task learning (1) the high cost of annotating labels for all tasks and (2) balancing training progress of diverse tasks with distinct characteristics.

 ![image](https://github.com/Samsung/Achievement-based-MTL/assets/24874629/2beb52b8-c727-46f0-b3a5-f396648ba700)

-We address the high annotation cost by integrating task-specific datasets to construct a large-scale partially-annotated datset.
-The number of labels for individual tasks in the dataset can be different because the images in the merged dataset are labeled only for the tasks from which they originated.
-The imbalance in the number of task labels exacerbates the imbalance in training progress.
-To handle the intensified imbalance in training progress, we propose a novel multi-task loss, an achivement-based multi-task loss.
+We address the high annotation cost by integrating task-specific datasets to construct a large-scale multi-task datset.
+The composed dataset is thereby partially-annotated because each image of the dataset is labeled only for the task from which it originated.
+Hence, the numbers of labels for individual tasks could be different.
+The difference in the number of task labels exacerbates the imbalance in training progress among tasks.
+To handle the intensified imbalance, we propose a novel multi-task loss named achievement-based multi-task loss.

 ![image](https://github.com/Samsung/Achievement-based-MTL/assets/24874629/650ad209-4660-40fc-8076-cdc9d4d73b46)

 The previous accuracy-based multi-task loss, DTP, focused on the current accuracy of each task.
 Instead, we pay attention to how the accuracy can be improved further.
-For that, considering the accuracy of the single-task model as the _potential_ of the accuracy, we define an ”_achievement_” as the ratio of current accuracy to its single-task accuracy.
-Then, we formulate the multi-task loss as a weighted geometric mean of individual task losses instead of a weighted sum to prevent any task from dominating the loss.
+For that, considering the accuracy of the single-task model as the accuracy _potential_ of the task, we define an ”_achievement_” as the ratio of current accuracy to its potential.

+Then, we formulate a multi-task loss as weighted geometric mean, instead of a weighted sum generally used for multi-task losses.
+A weighted sum can be easily dominated by the largest one, if their scales are significantly different.
+Hence, we employ the weighted geometric mean to multi-task loss to capture the variance in all losses.

 ![image](https://github.com/Samsung/Achievement-based-MTL/assets/24874629/71ec91e2-dba6-4f81-913b-51133e9b0bea)